tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Intuitively this makes sense, but intuition isn't good enough for computation.
 So how do we quantify these differences in a scalable, efficient manner?

-To do this, they rely on **Approximate Nearest Neighbor (ANN)** algorithms to navigate high-dimensional spaces efficiently.
+To do this, we rely on **Approximate Nearest Neighbor (ANN)** algorithms to navigate high-dimensional spaces efficiently.
 This post provides an introduction to the core algorithms that empower embedding vector searching at scale.

 ## 1.1 The Classical Approach: Space Partitioning